scttdavs/fancy-axis/README.md

 # FancyAxis

-This is a package to draw fancier axis' in D3 for your graphs, based on the visual style of Edward Tufte, and on this previous work done in R:
+This is a package to draw fancier axes in D3 for your graphs, based on the visual style of Edward Tufte, and on this previous work done in R:
 - docs: https://www.cl.cam.ac.uk/~sjm217/projects/graphics/
 - code: https://www.cl.cam.ac.uk/~sjm217/projects/graphics/fancyaxis.R